afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 because it is just too long.

 So had I stayed in Russian-speaking environment a bit longer, I could have become "Vadimych" for the rest of my life.
-Despite the fact that I thought my name was Artiom.
+And I thought my name was Artiom/Tioma.

 # Conclusion